tc39/proposal-temporal/docs/zoneddatetime.md

 ### zonedDateTime.**getISOFields**(): { isoYear: number, isoMonth: number, isoDay: number, hour: number, minute: number, second: number, millisecond: number, microsecond: number, nanosecond: number, calendar: object }

-**Returns:** a plain object with properties expressing `zonedDateTime` in the ISO 8601 calendar, including all date/time fields as well as the `calendar`, `timeZone`, and `timeZoneOffsetNanoseconds` properties.
+**Returns:** a plain object with properties expressing `zonedDateTime` in the ISO 8601 calendar, including all date/time fields as well as the `calendar`, `timeZone`, and `offsetNanoseconds` properties.
 Note that date/time properties have different names with an `iso` prefix to better differentiate from "normal" `getFields` results.

 This is an advanced method that's mainly useful if you are implementing a custom calendar.